Buyer’s Settlement Resource Centre

 About your contract

-Your sales contract, commonly referred to as an Offer and Acceptance or O&A, contains all your rights and obligations in relation to your purchase.
+Your sales contract, commonly referred to as an offer and acceptance or Q&A, contains all your rights and obligations in relation to your purchase.
 You’re also protected by some consumer protection legislation but most of what you need to know is contained within the contract.

 It’s important to read and understand your contract and take immediate steps to address any concerns or correct any errors.

 Your contract is contained within two parts.
-First there’s the Contract for sale of land or strata title by offer and acceptance, commonly called an Offer and Acceptance or O&A. We cover the key elements of the O&A below.
+First there’s the contract for sale of land or strata title by offer and acceptance, commonly called an offer and acceptance or Q&A. We cover the key elements of the Q&A below.
 Second is the 20 page booklet titled Joint form of general conditions for the sale of land, also called the general conditions or JFGC.
 These two documents work together and can’t be separated.
 Once you’ve signed a contract you’ve agreed to the terms contained within the general conditions unless they’ve been expressly varied by terms within the contract.

 It’s important to understand that time is of the essence to your contract.
 Missing a due date by even a few hours can have costly legal implications so it’s important that you know the due dates, especially for your finance approval and pre-purchase inspection reports.